-Here, you will find information about the different sessions at the WWSC International Conference.
+Here you can read more about the sessions at the WWSC International Conference.

 Session 1 – Biorefinery